 Before your initial meeting with your potential client, do your research and prepare.
-Take the time to get to know your client, delve into their history so that you can adapt your standardised onboarding process to them specifically – what work have they needed previously and why did these relationships end?
+Take the time to get to know your client, delve into their history so that you can adapt your standard new client onboarding process to them specifically - what work have they needed from accountants in the past and why did these relationships end?
 Once you know this you can appeal to their needs.

 2. Find out your client’s needs and wants